 As input to GBAD, the data is represented as a graph, composed of 39,331 vertices and 38,052 edges, where movement, building, and type of room are depicted as vertices and edges indicating direction and movement between rooms.
-The normative pattern for this graph is depicted in Figure 2.
-After running GBAD on the entire graph, two anomalous substructures are discovered (one of the substructures is shown in Figure 2).
+The normative pattern for this graph is depicted in Fig. 5.
+After running GBAD on the entire graph, two anomalous substructures are discovered (one of the substructures is shown in Fig. 6).
 However, it took 14,347 seconds to discover the anomalous substructure when analyzing the entire graph.

-Figure 2.
-Normative pattern (top) and anomalous substructure (bottom) discovered in the VAST embassy insider challenge dataset.

-2) PLADS

-We applied the PLADS approach to the same dataset, divided into ten equal-sized partitions.
+6.1.2.
+Streaming GBAD

+In order to demonstrate the potential effectiveness of the PLADS approach, we applied the algorithm to the dataset that represents cyber-threat activity as follows.

+1. Process N partitions in parallel.

 We arbitrarily chose to initially process the first 5 (N) partitions of the graph.
 Running them in parallel, all of the partitions finish processing in 293 seconds, each producing 3 (M) normative patterns.

+2. Determine best normative pattern, P, among NM possibilities.

 We then examine all of the partitions' normative patterns, searching for the best normative substructure among them (i.e., the substructure that maximizes the value of size frequency).
-The result is a normative pattern P identical to the normative pattern shown in Figure 2.
-Next, each partition discovers anomalous substructures based upon P. Only 1 substructure is reported as anomalous across all of the partitions, with the longest running partition taking 328 seconds.
-Since there is only one anomalous substructure reported, evaluation is trivial.
-(It should also be noted that this is one of the targeted anomalous substructures discovered when the graph was processed in its entirety.)
+The result is a normative pattern that is identical to the normative pattern shown in Fig. 5.
+3. Each partition discovers anomalous substructures based upon P.

+Based upon the best substructure from among all of the partitions (previous step), we then search for all anomalous substructures related to that normative pattern.
+The result is that only 1 substructure is reported as anomalous across all of the partitions, with the longest running partition taking 328 seconds.

+- 4. Evaluate anomalous substructures across partitions and report most anomalous substructure.
+For this example, since there is only one anomalous substructure reported, evaluation is trivial.
+(It should also be noted that this is one of the targeted anomalous substructures discovered when the graph was processed in its entirety.) - 5.
+Process new partition.

 Processing data as streams can be handled in two ways.
 Either we can always remove the oldest partition, or we can remove any partitions that are older than some time threshold T (i.e., a sliding window).
 For this example, we will do the former, removing the oldest partition and processing a new partition (e.g., removing partition 1 and processing partition 6).
-We then discover the best substructure in the new partition, so that we can determine the best normative pattern among all of the remaining partitions.
-However, while the reported normative pattern in partition 6 is different, it is not better than the best substructure reported by the other five partitions.
-So, we use the same best substructure on partition 6, and no anomalous substructures are discovered (in 106 seconds).
+We then discover the best substructure on the new partition, so that we can determine the best normative pattern among all of the remaining partitions.
+However, while the reported normative pattern in partition 6 is different, it is not better than the best substructure reported by the other four partitions.
+So, we use the best substructure on partition 6, and no anomalous substructures are discovered (in 106 seconds).
 Also, since we are using the best substructure from a previous iteration, we do not have to re-discover any anomalous substructures in the older partitions.